Purpose of the group

 - to support Scottish organisations working in international aid and development programmes

 - to facilitate regular visits to Scotland by representatives of the international humanitarian agencies

 - to engage with minority residents in Scotland and to encourage their involvement in the work of the group.

-This meeting, including AGM, will be held at 5.30pm in the James Clerk Maxwell Room (CR4).
+This meeting will be held at 5.30pm in the Adam Smith Room (CR5).

 For further information on my work as Convenor of the CPG on International Development such as responses received to representations I've made following CPG meetings, please visit: